Pangbourne College

-Pangbourne College is a co-educational private day and boarding school located in Pangbourne, Berkshire.
+Pangbourne College is a coeducational public school (private boarding and day school), for pupils aged 13-18 years, in Pangbourne, Berkshire, England.
 It is set in 230 acres, on a hill south-west of the village, in an Area of Outstanding Natural Beauty.

 The college was founded by Sir Thomas Lane Devitt Bt. in 1917 as The Nautical College, Pangbourne with the purpose of training boys to become Merchant Navy officers.
 It became "Pangbourne College" in 1969 and while conforming to the general lines of a British independent boarding school, retains a distinctly nautical flavour; the pupils wear naval uniform.

 History

 The college was founded by Sir Thomas Lane Devitt, 1st Baronet, in 1917 as "The Nautical College, Pangbourne", on the site originally occupied by Clayesmore School, now located in Dorset.
 The Nautical College's purpose was to prepare boys to become officers in the Merchant Navy through his shipping company Devitt and Moore, although both he, and later his son, Sir Phillip Devitt, also wanted the boys to have a well-rounded education in case they later changed their minds about going to sea.
 At the time of founding the German campaign of unrestricted submarine warfare was at its height, and this was one reason for a nautical training school to be sited inland.
 Almost immediately after founding, the Admiralty took a keen interest, and naval uniform together with the status of cadet in the Royal Naval Reserve was awarded to every student, putting the college in line with similar schools at that time, such as HMS Worcester and HMS Conway.
 These last two institutions closed in 1968 and 1974 respectively as the number of young men seeking a career at sea declined, and in 1969 The Nautical College, Pangbourne became "Pangbourne College".
 This also saw a shift in emphasis to a stronger academic programme, and with a civilian headmaster to replace the former post of captain superintendent.
 Directors of studies were replaced by the post of second master.
 The fourth, and current, headmaster, Thomas Garnier, served in the Royal Navy before switching to a career in teaching.
 He taught physics and was a housemaster before becoming headmaster in 2005.